benjaminsnorris/mentalworkhealth/_posts/2021-04-13-creating-white-space.md

 After a couple weeks off, in this update I share about the **difficulty of quitting**, an **uplifting and enjoyable weekend**, and the **need for white space**.

-_These weekly updates are an ongoing series in which I share what it is like to live with OCD in an effort to reduce the stigma around mental health, particularly in the workplace._
+_These [weekly updates](https://bennorris.com/tags/weekly-update/) share life with OCD as part of my [Mental Work Health](https://bennorris.com/mental-work-health) project to reduce stigma around mental health, especially at work._

 ***